Deep Learning for Electricity Price Forecasting: A Review of Day-Ahead, Intraday, and Balancing Electricity Markets: Introduction

 Existing review papers have established a strong foundation for EPF by clarifying market mechanisms and forecasting horizons~\cite{review6,review1,review7}.
 Other studies have emphasized the importance of rigorous and reproducible evaluation, advocating standardized datasets, error measures, and benchmarking toolkits~\cite{review4,review3}.
 In parallel, probabilistic EPF has been systematically formalized through reliability-sharpness principles and statistically sound evaluation protocols~\cite{review5}.
 More recently, cross-market surveys have begun to jointly consider day-ahead, intraday, and balancing markets for general method analysis~\cite{review2}.
 Nevertheless, as deep learning plays an increasingly central role in EPF, most existing surveys provide limited in-depth analysis of {deep learning}.
 In particular, the interplay between representation learning, output formulation, and optimization objectives, and the way these design choices encode market characteristics, remains insufficiently structured.
 This gap motivates a unified deep learning taxonomy that can explain methodological shifts in the literature and enable consistent synthesis across markets.

-To organize this rapidly growing and heterogeneous literature, this paper adopts a unified modeling perspective that decomposes deep learning approaches into three fundamental components: the \emph{backbone}, which governs representation learning from inputs; the \emph{head}, which defines the output structure across countries, timesteps, and uncertainty dimensions; and the \emph{loss function}, which encodes the forecasting objective.
-Using this framework, we review and conclude trends in deep learning-based EPF across day-ahead, intraday, and balancing markets.
-For day-ahead markets, the literature exhibits a clear evolution toward multi-country, multi-timestep, and multi-quantile models~\cite{dl34,dl36,dl37,dl47,dl52}.
-Intraday studies, though fewer in number, increasingly emphasize orderbook-driven modeling and trajectory forecasting~\cite{dl17,dl40,dl75,yu2025orderbookfeaturelearningasymmetric,dl71}.
-Balancing market research, by contrast, favors mechanism-aware pipelines and market-specific designs due to pronounced regime switching and heterogeneous settlement rules~\cite{E17,dl21,dl48,dl63,dl69,dl67}.
+To organize this rapidly growing and heterogeneous literature, this paper adopts a unified modeling perspective that decomposes deep learning approaches into three fundamental components: {backbone}, {head}, and {loss function}.
+Using this framework, we review and conclude trends in deep learning-based EPF across three markets.
 The main contributions of this paper are as follows: \begin{itemize} \item \textbf{Unified deep learning evaluation taxonomy:} We propose a unified evaluation framework that decomposes deep learning models into backbone, head, and loss components, and provides a consistent evaluation perspective for comparing architectures, output structures, and forecasting objectives across studies.

-\item \textbf{Cross-market trend synthesis:} Using this taxonomy, we provide a comprehensive synthesis of deep learning trends in day-ahead, intraday, and balancing markets, clarifying how modeling choices evolve in response to distinct market characteristics.
+\item \textbf{Cross-market trend synthesis:} Using this taxonomy, we provide a comprehensive synthesis of deep learning trends in day-ahead, intraday, and balancing markets, clarifying how modeling choices evolve in response to distinct market characteristics and where similar design patterns recur across markets.

 \item \textbf{Identification of gaps and future directions:} We highlight key gaps and open challenges in the literature, including limited attention to intraday and balancing markets, the increasing importance of microstructure-aware and trajectory-based forecasting, and the need for market-specific design in deep learning models.